vyos/vyos-documentation/docs/configuration/vpn/l2tp.rst

   set vpn l2tp remote-access authentication mode local set vpn l2tp remote-access authentication local-users username test password 'test'

-In the example above an external IP of 192.0.2.2 is assumed.
+In the above example, an external IP of 192.0.2.2 is assumed.

 If a local firewall policy is in place on your external interface you will need to allow the ports below: